enasequence/read_docs/upload_01.rst

 ======================

 Improperly compressed files and incorrect MD5 values are two of the most common errors encountered when processing submitted read files.
+Often, this happens because the file upload was incomplete.
 When this occurs, you are automatically notified by email.
 Guidance on fixing such errors is given in our `common run submission errors <faq_run_error.html>`_ page.

 Next Steps